nathanwkwong/react-websocket-wordle/README.md

 # Wordle

-A Wordle support one or two play, with a server to store the game answer and data, which built from Typescript, React.js, SCSS, Node.js and Websocket.
+A game called Wordle, https://en.wikipedia.org/wiki/Wordle, which supports one or two play, with a server to store the game answer and data, which built from Typescript, React.js, SCSS, Node.js and Websocket.

 ## Installation and Local Running